Dirichlet forms and stochastic completeness of graphs and subgraphs: Introduction

-Of course, in terms of methods our considerations concerning stochastic completeness heavily draw on existing literature as e.g. Sturms corresponding considerations for strongly local Dirichlet forms \cite{Stu} and Grigor'yans results \cite{Gri}.
+Our first result, Theorem~\ref{main0}, characterizes stochastic completeness for all regular Dirichlet forms on discrete sets.
+This generalizes a main result of \cite{Woj} (see \cite{Dod2,DM,Web} as well for related results and a sufficient condition for stochastic completeness), which in turn is inspired by Grigor'yan's corresponding result for manifolds \cite{Gri}.
+Of course, in terms of methods our considerations concerning stochastic completeness heavily draw on existing literature as e.g. Sturm's \cite{Stu} for strongly local Dirichlet forms and Grigor'yans results \cite{Gri} on Riemannian manifolds.
 A crucial difference, however, is that our Dirichlet forms are not local.
 In this sense our results can be understood as providing some non-local counterpart to \cite{Stu,Gri}.